odinuv/web/en/apv/walkthrough/backend-insert/index.md

 [working with HTML forms](todo).
 Yet there are some things, which are worth deeper explanation.

 ## Getting started
-We will a page for inserting new persons in the database.
+We will create a page for inserting new persons in the database.
 Let's start with the HTML form.

 `templates/person-add.latte`: